avelino/awesome-go/README.md

 *Unofficial libraries for package and dependency management.*

-* [gigo](https://github.com/LyricalSecurity/gigo) - PIP-like dependency tool for golang, with support for private repositories and hashes.
 * [glide](https://github.com/Masterminds/glide) - Manage your golang vendor and vendored packages with ease.
 Inspired by tools like Maven, Bundler, and Pip.
 * [godep](https://github.com/tools/godep) - dependency tool for go, godep helps build packages reproducibly by fixing their dependencies.
 * [gom](https://github.com/mattn/gom) - Go Manager - bundle for go.